-In some safety applications, information from roadside units is considered more reliable than on-board information, therefore, roadside-to-vehicle communications shall be allocated an appropriate time-slot to ensure the communication band using roadside-to-vehicle interval shown in Fig. 8.
+In some safety applications, information from roadside units is considered more reliable than on-board information, therefore, roadside-to-vehicle communications shall be allocated an appropriate time-slot to ensure the communication band using roadside-to-vehicle interval shown in Figure 9.

 The time division mechanism is studied in ITS Info-communications Forum and ITS Radio System Committee in the Telecommunications Council in Japan.